bruwilli/arduino-led-blinker/README.md

  }
  void loop() {
    led.update(); // Must be called in loop.
-Do not block (use delays) in loop }
+Do not block (use delays) in loop
+   // Do other stuff, including calling LED control functions to control the LED }
 ```